aldobatta/Dark_cluster/README.md

 ### Modules have to be loaded everytime you login into the cluster.

-To avoid havng to load the modules by hand every login, we can add this instructions to the file **.bashrc** in your home folder:
+To avoid havng to load the modules by hand in every login, we can add this instructions to the file **.bashrc** in your **username** folder:

 Use **emacs** or **vim** to edit the file **.bashrc** and add the lines: